andrewM202/shopping-cart/README.md

-# shopping-cart
+# Shopping-cart
-A shopping cart project created using Flask and SQLite.
+A shopping cart project created using Flask, SQLite, HTML, CSS, and JavaScript.